nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 ```

 - High Availability:  If you have 2 or more NGINX Plus LB Servers, you can use Zone Sync to synchronize the KeyValue SplitRatio data between the NGINX Servers automatically.
 Use the `zonesync.conf` example file provided, change the IP addresses to match your NGINX LB Servers.
-Place this file in /etc/nginx/stream folder, and reload NGINX.
+Place this file in /etc/nginx/stream folder on each LB Server, and reload NGINX.
 Note:  This example does not provide any security for the Zone Sync traffic, secure as necessary with TLS or IP allowlist.

 ```bash
 cat zonesync.conf